 Beneath a Steel Sky

-Not many will recognise this vertical shooter, but of the limited arcade shooters available on PC during the mid-1990s it’s one of the best.
-The 2000 re-release improves on the original with a fifth episode and several new ships, but the rich variety of worlds, distinct enemy ship types, and level of customization remain the core appeal for this shooter.
+Not many will recognise this vertical shooter, but it’s one of the best arcade space games available on PC during the mid-1990s.
+The 2000 re-release improves on the original with a fifth episode and several new ships.
+Still, the rich variety of worlds, distinct enemy ship types, and deep level of customisation all give the shooter its core appeal.

 Delores: A Thimbleweed Park Mini-Adventure

-Another spinoff from a larger title, Delores: A Thimbleweed Park Mini-Adventure is a fresh narrative that serves as either more content for fans of the throwback adventure game, or a sample of what’s to come for new players.
-There’s plenty more to discover playing as Delores a year after the events of the main game, and a lot has changed in the sleepy town of Thimbleweed Park.
+A spinoff from a larger title, Delores: A Thimbleweed Park Mini-Adventure is a fresh narrative that serves as either more content for fans of the throwback adventure game or a sample of what’s to come for new players.
+There’s plenty more to uncover as you control Delores, who returns to Thimbleweed Park a year after the main game’s events, as she discovers that a lot has changed in the sleepy town.

 Shadow Warrior Classic Complete

-It’s not one of the most celebrated FPS games, a game that tries to go toe to toe with Duke Nukem for gross-out insensitivity merits, but Shadow Warrior’s gunplay still stands the test of time.
-Charging through levels with a katana and a pair of Uzis rattling away still feels great, and its legacy as one of the more challenging FPS games from the ’90s means you’ll likely get a lot of hours out of this freebie.
+Shadow Warrior Classic Complete is not among the most celebrated classic FPS games, which is hardly surprising, as it tries to go toe to toe with Duke Nukem for gross-out insensitivity.
+However, its gunplay still stands the test of time.
+Charging through levels with a katana and a rattling Uzi still feels great, and its legacy as one of the more challenging FPS games from the ’90s means you’ll likely get a lot of hours out of this freebie.